tdwg/website/conferences/2024/index.md

 If you are giving an oral presentation or a poster at SPNHC-TDWG 2024, **please read the instructions for [presenters](/conferences/2024/oral-presentations/)** and/or **[posters](/conferences/2024/submissions/posters/).**  If you missed the email sent via Oxford Abstracts about these instructions, please be aware:

-  - The **deadline for uploading at least a solid draft of your presentation is 19 Aug!**  The technical team in Okinawa wants to review all slides and videos to ensure there are no technical problems.
-You can upload your perfected version later, but before the conference!
-(Details to follow.)
+- The deadline for uploading at least a solid draft of your presentation was 19 Aug!
+The technical team in Okinawa wants to review all slides and videos to ensure there are no technical problems.
+- **Deadline to upload revisions** to the conference server is [midnight JST 30 August](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Last+Slide+Update+to+Server+-+SPNHC-TDWG+2024&iso=20240830T235959&p1=775).
+ - **Important instructions** for updating your files are [here](/conferences/2024/oral-presentations/#tip-update-file)
-  - The secret URL of the upload folder was contained in that email!
-(As an open folder it can't be posted publicly.)
-Please request the **Upload URL** by emailing the [organizers](mailto:okinawa2024@spnhc.org).
+ - The secret URL to the upload folder was sent to presenters by email!
+(As an open folder it can't be posted publicly.)  _Please look for the email first_ (from 3 or 5 Aug) before requesting the **Upload URL** by emailing the [organizers](mailto:okinawa2024@spnhc.org).

 {:id="registration"}